hammal/cbadc/docs/source/tutorials/b_general/plot_a_compare_estimator.rst

 -------------

 We will also need an analog signal for conversion.
-In this tutorial we will use a Sinusodial signal.
+In this tutorial we will use a Sinusoidal signal.

 ..
 GENERATED FROM PYTHON SOURCE LINES 44-60